Arconic Eyes Breakup After Strategic Review -- 4th Update | MarketScreener

 The $10 billion offer from private-equity firm Apollo Global Management LLC was crafted with input from the company's largest shareholder, activist hedge fund Elliott Management Corp.
 Now the board wants to exert greater control over the breakup of the company, a source familiar with the board's thinking said.

-The board on Wednesday installed Mr. Plant, who remains board chairman, as CEO in place of Chip Blankenship and elevated director Elmer Doty to chief operating officer.
+The board on Wednesday installed Mr. Plant, 65 years old, who remains board chairman, as CEO in place of Chip Blankenship and elevated director Elmer Doty to chief operating officer.
 The moves give the board more direct control over the company's daily operations and influence over the breakup.

 "To carry out a new direction that I've talked about, it's appropriate to make a change in leadership.
 It's that straightforward," Mr. Plant said on Friday in a call with analysts.